-With the constant demand for greater efficiency and convenience in the retail experience, it’s not surprising that self-checkouts have entered the mainstream.
+With the constant demand for greater efficiency and convenience in the retail experience, it’s not surprising that self-checkouts have become mainstream.

 Once a relatively niche offering, the COVID-19 pandemic saw retailers accelerate the rollout of self-service checkout systems, their contactless nature making them a lot more appealing than the traditional cashier lane.

-Self-checkouts also provide a range of other benefits, including reduced wait times, increased efficiency during peak hours, and more flexibility for customers to manage transactions.
-Implementing assisted-checkout provides customers with a personalized and efficient service.
-In a survey from Bizrate Insights, 47% of respondents said they used self-service checkouts often, while 31% had used it before.
+Self-checkouts also provide a range of other benefits, including increased operational throughput (serving more customers per hour), reduced perceived wait times, and greater autonomy for customers to manage their transaction pace.
+Implementing self-checkout provides customers with a personalized and efficient service.

-However, self-checkouts aren’t a instant fix for a seamless customer experience in retail.
-The implementation and system selection will determine how successful the assisted-checkout performs at your storefront.
+However, self-checkouts aren’t an instant fix for a seamless customer experience in retail.
+The implementation and system selection will determine how successful the self-checkout performs at your storefront.

 In this blog, we will cover what your small business needs to consider when implementing self-checkout.